Ministering God’s Love to a Hurting World

 Partner Highlights

-Blaine & Shelly Sylvester gave encouraging feedback about Hillcrest’s support of Rescue Cambodia on Sundays, as well as the online support we offer.
+Rescue Cambodia: Blaine & Shelly offered some encouraging feedback about Hillcrest’s support of Rescue Cambodia on Sundays, as well as online.
 Showing him our missions webpage, Blaine noted that Hillcrest provides a coordinated setup and web presence that really helps their ministry.
-Blaine & Shelly are extremely grateful for Hillcrest and how we partner and communicate with them.
+The RC Team are very grateful for Hillcrest and how we partner and communicate with them.